vanessafarraye/iterators_hmwk/README.md

         // "<p>Words words words</p>"
     ```

-* Create a helper function which takes in a float and returns a currency amount.
+* Create a helper function which takes in a float and returns a currency amount (remove extra decimal places).
     ```
         myUtils.toDollarAmount(12.971)
         // 12.97